ericPantarotto/react_completeGuide/_notes/notes.md

 ```

 To close the modal, we're going up one level to basically go to the page I'm coming from, which is the detail page for the event I tried to edit.

+### Optimistic Updating

+by pressing this update button, I want to update this UI here instantly without waiting for the response of my backend.
+And if my backend then turns out to fail, *if the update fails for whatever reason, I simply want to roll back the optimistic update I performed*.

+`queryClient.setQueryData` will manipulate the already stored data without waiting for a response.
+Normally it's manipulated by *React Query* whenever you got a new response that's being cached.
+But you can also manipulate that stored data yourself by calling `setQueryData`.

+Arguments are:

+- the key of the query we want to edit
+- the new data to store under that query key; the data we send to our backend

+**<span style='color: #495fcb'> Note:** *Tanstack* automatically passes the data that you pass to `mutate({ id: params.id, event: formData });` (as a value to `mutate()`).
+We automatically get this data that you submit, to your backendas, as an input.

+**this will manipulate the data without waiting for a valid response**.

+`await queryClient.cancelQueries({ queryKey: ['events', params.id] });`

+when performing optimistic updating, you should also use to query client to cancel all active queries for a specific key by passing an object to cancel queries, and then setting a query key for which you want to cancel queries. **This avoids to have clashing response data from those queries**.

+when performing optimistic updating, the updating process on the backend could fail.
+And in that case, we would now have outdated data on the UI.

+For example, if I delete the entire title, now it's automatically updated on the page, but if I reload it's actually back because my backend code blocks this, my backend code does require an input for every field.
+So we wanna make sure that we roll back our optimistic update if it does fail on the backend.
+Currently that's not what's happening, we have to reload the page.

+- get and store the old data: `const previousEvent = queryClient.getQueryData(['events', params.id]);`
+- `onError: (error, data, context) => { queryClient.setQueryData(['events', params.id], context.previousEvent);},`. `onError()` has a couple of inputs that are passed automatically by *React Query*. the `context` object contains the previous event, but it must have been returned inside `onMutate()` function. `return { previousEvent };`
+- `onSettled: () => { queryClient.invalidateQueries(['events', params.id]);}`: this will be called whenever the mutation is done, no matter if it failed or succeeded.
+And in that case, just to be sure that you really got the same data in your front end as you have on your backend.
+You should also, again use query client to invalidate your relevant queries.
 <!---
 [comment]: it works with text, you can rename it how you want